andymli2k20/hello-world/README.md

 # hello-world
-learning and testing for beginners
+# learning and testing for beginners
+# new learner for python